romanowski/blog/kleisli2.md

 ```scala
 def save(productionLot: ProductionLot): Try[Long] = ???
 ```
-Obviously we also need to state that `Try` is actually a monad (there is some controversy about that, but for the sake of this post let's slide over that)
+Obviously we also need to state that `Try` is actually a monad (there is some controversy about that, but for the sake of this post let's slide over that):

 [Code](https://github.com/VirtusLab/kleisli-examples/blob/f2f02fc45b2dace17e40b0bb2bbafdd1086310d3/src/main/scala/org/virtuslab/blog/kleisli/KleisliInstances.scala)
 ```scala